-A. Classification.
-Classification of schools for basketball shall be as follows:

-Class 3A - Take remaining schools and divide by three with the greatest

-Class 2A - number of schools assigned to Class 1A if not divisible by 3

-6A - Two 8-team conferences

-5A - Four 8-team conferences

-4A - Six conferences with no fewer than seven and no more than nine schools

-3A - Eight conferences with no fewer than seven and no more than nine schools
+- A. Classification.
+Classification of schools for basketball shall be as follows: - Class 6A The largest 16 schools by ADM - Class 5A The next largest 32 schools by ADM - Class 4A The next largest 48 schools by ADM - Class 3A 1 Take remaining schools and divide by three with the greatest - Class 2A Fruite remaining concern and divide by three with the greater - Class 1A -B. Conferences. - 3.
+Conterences. - 6A Two 8-team conferences - 5A Four 8-team conferences - 4A Six conferences with no fewer than seven and no more than nine schools - 3A Eight conferences with no fewer than seven and no more than nine schools